DefangLabs/defang-docs/docs/concepts/configuration.md

     * [GCP](../providers/gcp#secrets)

 :::info
 Please note that while Defang supports setting sensitive config, it does not support the [`secrets`](https://docs.docker.com/reference/compose-file/secrets/) top-level element as seen in the Compose specification.
-Please see our [Compose Support](/docs/concepts/compose-support) page for more details.
+Please see our [Compose](/docs/concepts/compose) page for more details.
 :::